 Nevertheless Team USA made it to the final where they were dominated through the first two periods, giving up four goals.
 Their luck isn’t all bad however – the referees go easy on them.
 Dwayne is given two minutes in the box after lassoing an opposing player – a move that absolutely constitutes assault with a weapon and should’ve resulted in an expulsion from the game and a lifetime ban from hockey.

-In the third period, Team USA rallies after they unpatriotically.
-This should have lead to every single player getting a penalty for an equipment infraction.
+In the third period, Team USA rallies after they unpatriotically change their jerseys.
+This should have lead to every single player getting a penalty for an equipment infraction but they catch another break somehow.
 Team USA/The Mighty Ducks(?) score 4 unanswered goals of their own, including one scored using the “knucklepuck” technique.
-The “knucklepuck” is when you stop and tilt the puck up on it’s side before shooting and is likely named after the knuckleball – famously baseball’s most consistent and accurate pitch.
+The “knucklepuck” is when you stop and tilt the puck up on its side before shooting.
+It is likely named after the knuckleball – famously baseball’s most consistent and accurate pitch.
 Iceland proves themselves to be most sportsmanlike team of all time and politely allows for this shot to be set-up.
 This is likely because Iceland was assuming that their goalie would see the shot coming from a mile away because of how long it takes to set up and how slow the shot ends up being.
 At the end of the third period, the game is tied.

 There is no OT and instead things head right to a five-shot shootout.

-With the score up in Team USA’s favour 4-3, Coach Bombay makes the wild choice to switch-in Julie the Cat into the net, a move that would’ve made more sense earlier in the game when Team USA gave up 4 unanswered goals.
+With the shoot out going in Team USA’s favour 4-3, Coach Bombay makes the wild choice to switch-Julie the Cat into net, a move that would’ve made more sense earlier in the game when Team USA gave up 4 unanswered goals.
 Instead, Coach Bombay chooses the last shot in a shootout to send her out, despite her being in no way warmed up having sat on the bench all game.
 He tells Julie that Gunnar Stahl will deek three times (as an aside: nobody would ever call what he does “deeks”) before shooting glove side.
-Julie asks what she should do if he shoots stick-side because as a high-level goalie in an international tournament, she has no idea what to do if somebody shoots stick side.
+Julie asks what she should do if he shoots stick side because as a high-level goalie in an international tournament, she has no idea what to do if somebody shoots stick side.
 Coach Bombay tells hers not to worry because Gunnar Stahl is “fancy” and always shoots glove-side because nothing says tournament MVP like a player that always shoots the exact same shot in a shoot-out.

 Iceland’s Gunnar Stahl casually skates toward the net before making a full stop – which would normally result in the play being blown dead, however remember that lassoing thing and it’s clear at this point the refs don’t give a single fuck about the rules.
 He then makes no attempt whatsoever to hide what shot he intends to shoot; if anything he really telegraphs his shot.
 Julie gloves the puck at which point the most spectacular event of the entire game occurs: